Kevin-Kolyakov/sleec-intellij-plugin/README.md

    ```

 #### Step 5: Access the Sleec Template
-1. In the project tab, click on the **default Sleec Template** to access all the necessary scripts and example files.
+1. In the File tab, click on New, then Project, then select the **Sleec Templates** and click next to access all the example files.
 2. Follow the instructions provided in the ReadMe file within the template for further guidance.
 3. To run the Sleec files in the template, click on any of the icons in the top right corner of the screen and select a SLEEC file.